Enstratius: History

 The company raised a Series A financing of $4.5 million in November 2011 from El Dorado Ventures, Vesbridge Partners, and Citrix.
 In March 2013, enStratus Networks changed its name to Enstratius, Inc.

 In May 2013, the company was acquired by Dell.

 Two weeks later, Dell discontinued its own cloud computing service.

 In June 2016 Dell shifted the Enstratius product line to support-only.
 They continue to support customers, but are no longer selling this cloud management platform.

-In November 2016, Dell Software became Quest_Software.

-As of late 2019, www.enstratius.com redirected to a "Page Not Found" on Quest_Software support site.